Macanijus/Medusa-Storefront/README.md

 While the project meets the basic requirements, there are areas for further enhancement:

-1.Implement better styling using Tailwind CSS for a more polished and professional appearance.
+“*”Implement better styling using Tailwind CSS for a more polished and professional appearance.

-2.Learn and incorporate TypeScript into the project to improve code reliability and maintainability.
+“*”Learn and incorporate TypeScript into the project to improve code reliability and maintainability.

-3.Explore additional features such as user authentication, wishlist, and order tracking.
+“*”Explore additional features such as user authentication, wishlist, and order tracking.

 ### Project Structure